nawabahmadreshi/documentation/README.md

 {% premiumflag %}{% premiumflag %}
 ```

+> Try to avoid using this tag in headings, because the raw HTML code of the image tag gets fed through into the auto-generated link anchors.

 ## Jekyll front matter
 This YAML block appears at the top of every main content page: